School of Communication, Humanities & Social Sciences (CHSS)

-This two-year program is designed to meet the requirements for an Associate of Arts in Psychology from CNM and prepare a student to obtain a Bachelor of Arts in Psychology from a 4-year college or university.
+This program is designed to meet the requirements for an Associate of Arts in Psychology from CNM and prepare a student to obtain a Bachelor of Arts in Psychology from a 4-year college or university.

 See Recommended Sequence of Courses

 - This program can be completed: Part-time or full-time.

 - This program can be started: Any term.

 - Primary course location: Main, Montoya, Rio Rancho, South Valley or Westside Campuses.

 - Individual courses associated with this program may require students to purchase additional materials.

 Career and Educational Opportunities